projectglow/glow/docs/source/tertiary/regression-tests.rst

 =================

 ``linear_regression`` performs a linear regression association test optimized for performance in a GWAS setting.
-You provide a Spark DataFrame containing the genetic data and Pandas DataFrame's with the phenotypes, covariates, and optional offsets (typically predicted phenotypes from GloWGR).
+You provide a Spark DataFrame containing the genetic data and Pandas DataFrames with the phenotypes, covariates, and optional offsets (typically predicted phenotypes from GloWGR).
 The function returns a Spark DataFrame with association test results for each (variant, phenotype) pair.